When I ask what people struggle with most with content marketing CONSISTENCY is always one of the top challenges people name.

 That’s why it’s important to have a stockpile of content ideas you can use when you need them.
 It helps speed up with writing/creating process tremendously, which will help you reach your goals.

-In my free Leadership Marketing Dashboard I’ve provided a tab called IDEA BANK, which is an ideal place to store all your brilliant ideas.
+In my Ultimate Content Planning System I’ve provided a tab called IDEA BANK, which is an ideal place to store all your brilliant ideas.

 For now, set a timer for 5 minutes and see how many ideas you can come up with.